-Text Author Receiver Status/ power Social distance Congruence Incon- gruence Person Voice Modality Vocatives Lexis Others Kf2 A student, representing his classmates Principal of Receiver has higher status and power Writer has no position to make demands, can only "hope" for action power Infrequent/o ne-off contact Mostly congruent - Declarative/ Statement Distancing - "I would like", "we would like" and "we hope" Declarative for command (x3) 1st and 3rd, referring to the writer and the people being complained about.
+Text Author Receiver Status/ power Social distance Congruence Incon- gruence Person Voice Modality Vocatives Lexis Others Kf2 A student, representing his classmates ' Receiver has higher status and power Writer has no position to make demands, can only "hope" for action Unequal, hierarchic power Infrequent/o ne-off contact Low affective involvement (Not as far down the continuum) Mostly congruent - Declarative/ Statement Distancing - "I would like", "we would like" and "we hope" Declarative for command (x3) 1st and 3rd, referring to the writer and the people being complained about.
 The receiver is never referred to directly.
 Mostly Act Psv is used when agency is uncertain Extensive use of modals Mostly used with the meaning of 'possibility' Indirect commands are made with statements containing modals which places the moral responsibility on the receiver to do the right thing; volition tempered by "we sincerely hope" No vocatives used "complaint" is directly stated Action demanded is stated explicitly in the form of moral obligations or logical necessity